xan105/node-powertoast/README.md

     - It's painfully slow to start
     - It needs to be installed and its path added to your env var
-    - In order for PowerShell Core to use WinRT it will have to download WinRT assemblies trhough its package manager (done on first run)
+    - In order for PowerShell Core to use WinRT it will have to download WinRT assemblies through its package manager (done on first run)

   ⚠️ Please note that some features such as click events and user input requires Powershell ≥ 7.1 (pwsh).<br />

-  + ⚙️ `keepalive?: number` (6) seconds
+  + `keepalive?: number` (6) seconds

   ⚠️ This option is only for when listening for events !